495TacoTuesday/taco-tuesday/README.md

 # Group Project - *DealTracker*

-**DealTracker** is a Taco Tuesday Tracker application that allows users to report on deals at restaurants.
+**DealTracker** is a deal tracker application that allows users to report on deals at restaurants or local businesses.

 ## User Stories